fvbommel/caddy-combine-ip-ranges/README.md

 NOTE: it doesn't actually merge adjacent or overlapping prefixes, it just puts all of the sub-results into a big list and returns that.

+## Available sub-directives

+[This Caddy documentation page](https://caddyserver.com/docs/json/apps/http/servers/trusted_proxies/combine/parts/) lists all known modules that should theoretically work as sub-directives of this one, though not all of those have been tested in that configuration.

 ## Example config

 An example configuration you might use while experimenting